KaisenAmin/Config/README.md

 * **Total Key Count:**The totalKeyCount function provides a mechanism to count the total number of keys across all sections within the configuration file.

+* **Merge New Sections:** merge two files and add new sections with keys and values to main config.
 ## Usage

 First, initialize a `Config` object: